Is it possible to get sun-kissed this summer and still skip the skin damage?

 Green tea, pomegranate, and grape seed extracts also have similar effects when applied to the skin.

-Products that contain the vitamins ascorbic acid (vitamin C) and vitamin E are particularly effective at helping you block UV rays as well.
+Products that contain thevitamins ascorbic acid (vitamin C) and vitamin E are particularly effective at helping you block UV rays as well.
+We include both of these key vitamins in our Essentially-U multi-vitamin formula.